 Vertebral fracture is not always a serious event, although it sounds terrible.
 Many breaks in spinal bones actually do not require any treatment, since they will heal fine on their own.
 However, in cases where treatment is needed, or if spinal instability or neurological risk exists, then this surgical intervention may be one possible approach to indicated care.

 This essay details spinal bone repair using one specific approach to minimally invasive care.
+We will explore the upsides and downsides to utilizing vertebral repair surgery to treat spinal fractures.

 Vertebral repair is a minimally invasive outpatient procedure that is virtually always performed under local anesthetic.
 The technique involves a small incision in the skin.
 The surgeon will view the fractured spinal bone under live X-ray to monitor progress of treatment during the operation.